Hauptinhalt

 Array layout conversions are necessary when you mix row-major and column-major specifications in the same code or model, or when you use linear indexing on data that is stored in row-major.
 When you simulate a model or generate code for a model that uses column-major, and that contains a MATLAB Function block that uses row-major, then the software converts input data to row-major and output data back to column-major as needed, and vice versa.

 Inefficiencies can be caused by functions or algorithms that are less optimized for a given choice of array layout.
-If a function or algorithm is more efficient for a different layout, you can enforce that layout by embedding it in another function with a coder.rowMajor or coder.columnMajor call.
+If a function or algorithm is more efficient for a different layout, you can enforce that layout by using coder.rowMajor or coder.columnMajor.

 Understand Potential Inefficiencies Caused by Array Layout

-Consider the code for myMixedFn2, which uses coder.ceval to pass data with row-major and column-major layout:
+Consider this MATLAB function, which uses coder.ceval to pass data with row-major and column-major layouts.

 % specify type of return arguments for ceval calls